Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/se_criteria.md

 ExtendedBeta
 ```

-To avoid the use of automatic differentation, the first derivative (`gradlogpdf`)
+To avoid the use of automatic differentiation, the first derivative (`gradlogpdf`)
-is provided by Distributions.jl and the second derivative (`heslogpdf`) is provided interally.
+is provided by Distributions.jl and the second derivative (`heslogpdf`) is provided internally.